Table of contents

 What vitamin deficiency symptoms can occur?

-Severe vitamin B3 deficiency leads to a condition called pellagra.
-Pellagra causes a skin rash or brown discoloration when skin has been exposed to sunlight.
-The skin also develops a rough, sunburn-like appearance14 In addition, pellagra can cause a noticeably red tongue and changes in the digestive tract leading to vomiting, constipation or diarrhea.
-Neurological complaints of pellagra include depression, apathy, headaches, fatigue, memory loss that can lead to aggressive behavior, and visual hallucinations.15
+More difficult Vitamin B3 deficiency leads to a disease called Pellagra.
+Pellagra causes a rash or a brown discoloration when skin is exposed to sunlight.
+The skin also develops a rough, sunburn -like appearance.
+14 In addition, Pellagra can cause a strikingly red tongue and changes in the digestive tract that lead to vomiting, constipation or diarrhea.
+Pellagra's neurological complaints include depression, apathy, headache, fatigue, loss of memory, which can lead to aggressive behavior, and visual hallucinations.
+15

 Natural sources of vitamin B3